wearehearken/pym.js/README.md

 We generate two copies of the pym and pym-loader libraries due to some really _tight length requirements_ when embedding scripts in the homepage of some of our users CMSs.

-* **p.v1.m.js is a copy of pym-v1.min.js**
+* **p.v1.m.js is a copy/alias of pym-v1.min.js**
-* **pl.v1.m.js is a copy of pym-loader-v1.min.js**
+* **pl.v1.m.js is a copy/alias of pym-loader-v1.min.js**

 Versioning
 ----------

-From *Pym v1.0.0* on we are going to follow the [semantic versioning](http://semver.org/) pattern MAJOR.MINOR.PATCH.
+Starting with *Pym.js v1.0.0*, the project follows the [semantic versioning](http://semver.org/) pattern MAJOR.MINOR.PATCH.

-* MAJOR version when you make incompatible API changes,
+* MAJOR version changes for backwards-incompatible API changes.
-* MINOR version when you add functionality in a backwards-compatible manner, and
+* MINOR version for new backwards-compatible functionality.
-* PATCH version when you make backwards-compatible bug fixes.
+* PATCH version for backwards-compatible bug fixes.

 To minimize the impact on our current and future customers, on the minified production side of pym we are only going to keep the major version exposed.
 That we can apply *PATCHES* and *MINOR* version changes without any change being made on our customer's code but we maintain the possibility of new major releases that are somewhat disruptive with previous versions of the library.